blender/blender/doc/python_api/rst/info_gotcha.rst

 As suggested above, simply not holding references to data when Blender is used interactively by the user is the only way to ensure the script doesn't become unstable.

+Undo & Library Data
+^^^^^^^^^^^^^^^^^^^

+One of the advantages with Blenders library linking system that undo can skip checking changes in library data since it is assumed to be static.

+Tools in Blender are not allowed to modify library data.

+Python however does not enforce this restriction.

+This can be useful in some cases, using a script to adjust material values for example.
+But its also possible to use a script to make library data point to newly created local data, which is not supported since a call to undo will remove the local data but leave the library referencing it and likely crash.

+So it's best to consider modifying library data an advanced usage of the API and only to use it when you know what you're doing.

 Edit Mode / Memory Access
 -------------------------